chewitt-swts/Rocketmiles/README.md

 Keep everything the same except for the '/home/hugo/Drivers/chromedriver' string.
 Keep the ‘ ‘ but change everything inside the ‘ ‘ to your Webdriver’s filepath.

 Then, open any of the test script files in your IDE and use your IDE’s settings to run them.
 In Pycharm, you can right click anywhere in the file and select to run it, or use hotkey CTRL + SHIFT + F10.
-Other IDES may have different hotkeys or ways to run a file.
+Other IDEs may have different hotkeys or ways to run a file.

 Once you select to run the file, the test script should open a web browser and perform the actions of each test case.
 Exceptions, failures, and successful executions are written to a log.